 This is from my archives – but worth dusting off and revisiting.
+It’s something we should hear at church regularly: engage with the things you disagree with.

 I have played the trumpet since I was 11, and even spent two years doing it professionally, including a year as lead trumpeter of the National Serviceman’s Orchestra of the South African Air Force (whilst conscripted in the late 1980s).
 I love the instrument, and still play to this day.
 When I was just out of the Air Force (at the “height” of my trumpet playing ability), I attended a concert by Phil Driscoll, one of the greatest trumpeters in the world.
 In fact, he is a genius musician, with a gravelly voice like Miles Davis, legendary trumpet and picolo trumpet ability, plays piano, bass and a few other instruments as well.
 Just oozes music.
 When he played the trumpet, it looked and felt like it was just an extension of his body.
 He was one with the instrument, and I was left dazed and in awe.